 Not all harm is physical – as a counsellor, you may face risks related to mental injury.
 Perhaps your sleep counselling techniques attempt to explore underlying anxiety issues and promote long-lasting improvement.
 However, a client may feel this approach has worsened or prolonged their problems.
-Making professional treatment liability cover part of your counsellors’ insurance protects you if a client tries to recover their fees or sues you for causing an injury via negligent practice.
+Your combined professional, treatment and public liability insurance can protect you if a client tries to recover their fees or sues you for causing an injury via negligent practice.

 A hacking situation

 A malicious email transmits a virus onto your business computer, locking the files you need for afternoon counselling sessions.
 Worse still, these contain confidential data – and a hacker is threatening to delete them if you don’t pay a ransom.
 To deal with such a situation, you may need to pay the ransom, then hire a specialist risk consultancy firm to assess the severity of the data loss.
 With cyber insurance in place, financial pains don’t need to compound the events.

 What cover is included in insurance for counsellors?